You are here:

 On the drama front, Grieve co-produced Staunch, a one-off drama about a young Māori woman complaining at unfair treatment by the police.
 Staunch was co-written by playwright Toa Fraser, and went on win multiple awards at the New Zealand Film and Television Awards.

 Since the late 80s, Grieve has worked as a line producer for overseas filmmakers shooting in New Zealand.
-Working with his production service company Big Pictures, he has been involved in numerous television commercials for advertisers in Europe, Asia and North America.
+Working with his production service company Big Pictures, he has helped set up down under shoots on television commercials for advertisers in Europe, Asia and North America.
+He has also line produced special effects and stunt sequences for several international features and large format (IMAX) productions.